JoeJasinski/k8s_user/README.md

 - [x] Automate the creation of a kubeconfig
 - [x] Automate or document the creation of cluster premissions
 - [x] Create a command line tool as well as python api
+- [ ] Automate the SA Token workflow
 - [ ] Document well
 - [ ] Automate the build
 - [ ] Good test coverage